The Adirondack Almanack also publishes a weekly Adirondack Hunting and Fishing Report.

 ** CAVE AND MINE CLOSURES

 DEC has closed the Eagle Cave between October 15 and April 30 to protect hibernating bats.
 White nose syndrome, the fungal disease that’s wiping out bat populations across the northeast has spread to at least 32 cave and mine bat hibernation sites across the New York state according to a recent survey.
 Populations of some bat species are declining in these caves and mines by 90 percent.
 White nose was first discovered in upstate New York in the winter of 2006-2007 and is now confirmed in at least 11 states.

 NORTHVILLE PLACID TRAIL

-Upper Benson to Whitehouse: About 1.8 miles north of the Silver Lake lean-to and just south of the Canary Pond tent camping area, the trail is flooded and may require wading through water and mud.
+Upper Benson to Whitehouse: About 1.8 miles north of the Silver Lake lean-to and just south of the Canary Pond tent camping area, the trail will likely be flooded as it is during periods of high water and may require wading through water and mud.

 ADIRONDACK CANOE ROUTE / NORTHERN FOREST CANOE TRAIL